Tobin-Matt/accessibility-codebase/README.md

-# Code Refactor Starter Code
+# Horiseon Marketing Code Refactor
-* Refactor existing code for a marketing agency site to make it more accessible.
+Refactored existing code for Horiseon marketing agency site to make it more accessible.

-## User Story
-* AS A marketing agency
-* I WANT a codebase that follows accessibility standards
-* SO THAT our own site is optimized for search engines

-## Acceptance Criteria
+## Project Description
-* GIVEN a webpage meets accessibility standards
-* WHEN I view the source code
+This project consists of a HTML file, a CSS file and multiple images used for the agency site.
+The HTML file that was provided was not up to accessibilty standards.
+In order to make sure the site was better reachable by search engines and accessible to people using assistive technologies the HTML file needed to be modified in a few ways.

+Below are the ways the HTML file was modified to make the site more accessible:
-* THEN I find semantic HTML elements
+* Changed elements to be semantic HTML elements
-* WHEN I view the structure of the HTML elements
+* Ensured the structure of the elements in the HTML file are in logical order
-* THEN I find that the elements follow a logical structure independent of styling and positioning
-* WHEN I view the image elements
-* THEN I find accessible alt attributes
-* WHEN I view the heading attributes
+* Added alternate text attributes the images
-* THEN they fall in sequential order
+* Ensured the heading elements were in sequential order
-* WHEN I view the title element
-* THEN I find a concise, descriptive title
+* Added a clear and concise title for the site
+* Fixed link in navigation bar to jump to associated section on the web page

+The CSS sheet was also modified to enhance its readability.
+This was done in the following ways:
+* Consolidated the different CSS selectors
+* Orderd the selectors to match the order of the HTML file
+* Added comments to define purpose of selectors that are not as clear

+## Snapshot of Deployed site

-## Notes
+## Project URLS